Working as a student

 When applying for a job, you should first put the job search documents in order.
 In TEK's Työkirja job search and career guide you will find great instructions for job search, such as basic CV templates for students and recent graduates in Finnish, Swedish and English.

 Not sure where to look for jobs in Finland?
 Check out our list of the most common portals and sites.
+You can also utilise the Career Services at your university.

 Are you considering going to work abroad?
 TEK members have access to a comprehensive GoinGlobal database.
 With GoinGlobal, you can find country-specific CV templates, application tips, employer listings and open positions.